webqit/webqit-community.docs/oohtml/examples/tooling/README.md

 # Tooling In OOHTML

-This example shows how we could use a DOM abstraction library, like jQuery, from within Reflex scripts.
+This example shows how we could use a DOM abstraction library, like jQuery, from within Subscript code.

 Turns out that this is naturally possible!